 I will define it in personal safety terms.
 What this means is how a potential Peter Parker needs to get to work and home safely on a day to day basis.

-For our purposes: Situational awareness is the use of the sensory system to scan the environment with the purpose of identifying threats in the present or projecting those threats into the near future.
+For our purposes: Situational awareness self-defense is the use of the sensory system to scan the environment with the purpose of identifying threats in the present or projecting those threats into the near future.

 The National Research Council (1998) refers to three levels of situational awareness.
 These three phases in the situational awareness process are hierarchical.

 3 Levels Of Situational Awareness